sparanoid/almace-scaffolding/_app/_posts/note/2014-06-05-markup-example.md

 “This should be replaced.”

+This is a normal paragraph.

 ## ‘This should be replaced.’

 ‘This should be replaced.’

+This is a normal paragraph.

 ## 「This should be replaced.」

 「This should be replaced.」

+This is a normal paragraph.

 ## 『This should be replaced.』

 『This should be replaced.』

+This is a normal paragraph.

 ## （This should be replaced.）

 （This should be replaced.）

+This is a normal paragraph.

 ---